 Excluding the above, if you develop symptoms that meet the UK government COVID-19 testing criteria, then you must arrange an NHS test as soon as possible, following the normal routes.
 If this test is positive, you would need to follow government guidance regarding self-isolation as usual.
-We would also ask you to contact the trial team on ComCOV-VaccineStudy@nbt.nhs.uk.
+We would also ask you to contact the trial team on 07469 565913.
 If you test positive on an alternative route such as via work or a commercial test then please let the trial team know as well.
+We may ask you to forward on your test result to us.

-If you have a positive test we may invite you for a visit in our clinic which would involve a blood test, a nose swab, a mucosal fluid sample (if this is something you have done at other visits) and a review by a doctor.
-These swabs would be looking for SARS-CoV-2 but may not be processed immediately - we would not inform you of the results as they are a repeat of the positive result you already have.
+If you have a positive test we may invite you for a visit in our clinic which would involve a review by a doctor, a blood test, and a nose and throat swab.
+This swab would be looking for SARS-CoV-2 but may not be processed immediately - we would not inform you of the result as it would be a repeat of the positive result you already have.
 We may have to inform Public Health England of the results of this swab and convey to them details about you including your name as a legal public health requirement.
+We would also ask you for a nasal fluid sample and optional saliva sample if these are something you have done at other visits.